Lactose Free Living

 • Low FODMAP for Irritable Bowel Syndrome (IBS):

 • A Low FODMAP Diet is not a dairy free diet, but it is very low on lactose.
 While some cheese may be tolerated due to their low lactose content, other lactose free dairy products may be consumed.
-These include items like milk, yogurt, kefir, cottage cheese and sour cream (2).
+These include items like milk, yogurt, kefir and sour cream (2).

 • Digestive disorders like Crohn’s or Celiac’s disease: